 E-waste management in India: Regulatory framework

-Given India's extensive environmental legislation, no special rules or guidelines exist for management of electronic waste.
+Given India's extensive environmental legislation, no special rules or guidelines exist for the management of electronic waste.
 E-waste is not classified as hazardous waste under the Hazardous Waste Rules (1989) until it is proven to contain higher concentrations of certain compounds.
 The Hazardous Wastes (Management & Handling) Rules, 1989 cover E-waste under Lists A and B of Schedule-3.
-As a result, the Ministry of Environment and Forests must grant relevant consent for the import of such a waste.
+As a result, the Ministry of Environment and Forests must grant relevant consent for the import of such waste.

 To raise awareness about ecologically responsible electronic waste management, the Indian government has taken the following actions:

 - The Central Pollution Control Board (CPCB) conducted numerous sessions on electronic waste management in cooperation with Toxics Link.